 The Harvard Geospatial Library (HGL) is a place to search for and download many types of geospatial data.

-The available data sets are from around the world and are at various scales, from global to local.
+Data sets are available from around the world at various scales, from global to local.
 Each data set is delivered with complete metadata, making it easier to add to a GIS (geographic information system) and compare to other data sets about the same place.